cthogg/geojson-to-kml/README.md

 - Get the simple data to organic maps
 - Get the simple data to google maps.
 - Try and get pictures and make it more exciting.
+- Perhaps, perhaps??
+Make a SQLite or postgres database to store the data.

 To install dependencies: